 Mental Health Initiatives

 We have offered ongoing mental health training since 2000.
 We give group training for new employees, mid-level employees, and others in senior staff positions.
 Certain online courses have been designed for all employees.
 Also, employees gather together to read out loud from a mental health textbook.
 One example of training is "Around 35: Mental Health for the Prime of Your Career."
-This training is given to employees who are around 35, an age at which their role in the company tends to change and when there tend to be important events in their personal lives.
-This training helps them to better understand themselves, deal with stress, and maintain their own personal mental health.
-The training has been provided a total of 139 times since the 2012 fiscal year, and 1,731 employees have participated.
+This course is for employees who are around 35, an age at which their role in the company tends to change and when there tend to be important events in their personal lives.
+The course helps them to better understand themselves, deal with stress, and maintain their own personal mental health.
+Between the 2012 and 2017 fiscal years, 1,973 employees have taken this course, which has been run a total of 161 times.

 Our business sites have health management offices, where medical professionals (occupational physicians, nurses, and clinical psychologists) offer employees advice on mental and physical health issues.
 Industrial counselors are on duty in our employee counseling offices.
 They provide all types of advice as well as career counseling to help employees achieve self-realization and chart their careers.